What is the Best Focus Mode for Underwater Photography?

 Photo Pro Saeed Rashid photographing juvenile warty frogfish

-How you use your settings is very different according to whether you are shooting with a compact camera or a DSLR camera.
-On a compact camera you will most likely be selecting the “mode” whereas with a DSLR you will be looking at the ISO, Aperture (F-Stop), and shutter speed.
+How you use your settings is very different depending on whether you are shooting with a compact camera or a DSLR camera.
+On a compact camera, you will most likely be selecting the “mode” whereas with a DSLR you will be looking at the ISO, Aperture (F-Stop), and shutter speed.
 Some of the higher end compact cameras also offer a “Manual” mode which will also enable you to access the specific settings in the same way you would when using a DSLR camera.

 Unsure which underwater camera is your perfect match?
 Explore our helpful guide on underwater camera recommendations, designed with new photographers in mind.